Clothing firm FatFace the latest UK retailer to head for London stock market

 "What we want to do is grow it.
 We want to go abroad," he said, adding the firm would set up a dedicated U.S. website and open two to three shops on the east coast of the United States over the next 12 months.

 Bridgepoint paid 360 million pounds for FatFace in 2007 from rival private equity firm Advent, but the investment has proved difficult as the retailer struggled to find its niche.
-Bridgepoint subsequently injected three further investments of 25 million pounds in total.
+Bridgepoint subsequently injected three further investments of 25 million pounds each.

 FatFace, known for its outdoors activewear, recently abandoned attempts to target younger shoppers and returned to its middle-aged core market - guided by former Marks and Spencer head Stuart Rose, who joined it as chairman in 2013.